jpilch/repofinder/README.md

   The only prerequisite is having **docker compose** installed on your system.

-  To check if you have it installed you can run `docker compose verision` (the following output shows which version I used):
+  To check if you have it installed you can run `docker compose version` (the following output shows which version I used):
   ```shell
   ➜  repofinder git:(master) docker compose version
   Docker Compose version v2.20.2